 What Products Should Be Used To Kill Mold?

-Once the mold has been removed, it’s important to protect the surfaces in your home and business from future mold growth and development.
+Once the mold has been removed using EPA mold removal products, it’s important to protect the surfaces in your home and business from future mold growth and development.
 Additionally, we have developed a mold inhibitor that is also EPA registered.
-When applied, it will not allow odor causing bacteria, mold, mildew, algae or fungi to grow.
+When applied, it will not allow odor causing bacteria, mold, algae, fungi, or mildew growth.
 We call this product Common Sense Surface Protectant.
 When this products is applied it dries and chemically bonds to the surface.
 This protective coating is not washed away with soap and water and lasts over an extended period of time.

 Resolve the Moisture Problem